thin-edge/tedge-container-plugin/README.md

 #### Container Management Tab

-The tab will be enabled for all devices with a childAddtion with serviceType=container.
+The tab will be enabled for all devices with a childAddition with serviceType=container.
 Lists all containers in a grid or list.The search can be used for the image name and the project id.
 The list can include/exclude the containers that are part of a container group.
 ![Container Container Management Screenshot](./docs/img/container-management.png)

 #### Container Group Management Tab

-The tab will be enabled for all devices with a childAddtion with serviceType=container.
+The tab will be enabled for all devices with a childAddition with serviceType=container.
 Lists all containers that are part of a project.
 The filter/search can be used to search for project names or container images.
 ![Container Container Management Screenshot](./docs/img/container-group-management.png)

 ## Developers